EranOfek/AstroPack/matlab/doc/autogen/class_functions_md/celestial.OrbitalEl.md

+### nu2posOrbitalFrame

+Convert true anomaly to position in orbital frame

+    Convert true anomaly to position in orbital frame
+    Input  : - OrbitalEl object.
+    - Vector of true anomaly.
+    - Vector of Eccentric anomaly.
+If empty, then calc.
+    Default is [].
+    - Vector of radius vector.
+If empty, then calc.
+    Default is [].
+    - Units of true and eccentric anomaly.
+    Default is 'rad'.
+    Output : - A 3 lines matrix of X positions of the body on its
+    orbital plan.
+Column per object/true anomaly.
+    [au].
+    - A 3 lines matrix of velocity [au/day].
+    Author : Eran Ofek (Oct 2021)
+    Example: [X, V] = nu2posOrbitalFrame(OrbEl,1);

 ### nuDot

 Calculate the time derivative of the true anomaly Description: Calculate the time derivative of the true anomaly.
 Correct only for e<1